microsoft/purview-data-governance-masterclass/Lab-02 - Designing the Data Map.md

 **✍️ Do in Purview:** [5 minutes] Navigate to the Data Map solution's Source Management, and enter the 'Lineage connections' tab.
 Add one or more Azure Data Share resources.

-**✨ Pro Tip:** Each Data Factory or Azure Data Share can only be connected to one Purview account.
+**✨ Pro Tip:** Each Data Factory or Azure Data Share instance can only be connected to one Purview account.
+A single instance cant be shared across accounts.

 ---